pitosalas/cleancont/output/2023-04-25-the-ruby-on-rails-saas-template-bullet-train.md

 ---
 title: "The Ruby on Rails SaaS Template | Bullet Train"
-subtitle: "[ The Ruby on Rails SaaS Template | Bullet Train]( https://bullettrain.co/) –Bullet Train is a Ruby ..."
+subtitle: "The Ruby on Rails SaaS Template | Bullet Train –Bullet Train is a Ruby ..."
 category: "1"
 tags: ["2468", "2469", "1711", "1772", "2467"]
 date: "2023-04-25"